JSsixtyfour/smashremix/readme.md

 #### Toggle Name: Always Show Full Results

+### Camera Mode
+- Override the in-game Camera
+- Normal: No change.
+- Bonus: Force the camera to follow and track players.
+- Fixed: Force the camera to show the entire stage.
+- Scene: Camera remains frozen at the last pause position, HUD is disabled.

+#### Toggle Name: _Camera Mode_

 ## Training Mode
 ### Custom Menu
 - Pressing Z while the menu is open will open the custom training menu.
 This menu allows you to access special settings for each port.
     - Character: The character used.
     - Costume: The costume used by the character.
     - Type: The type of player.
 (Human, CPU, Disabled)
     - Spawn: The position the character will spawn in when the reset button is pressed.
     - Set Custom Spawn: Sets the position to be used when the "Custom" spawn option is selected.
     - Percent: The percent to be applied to the character on reset, or when the "Set Percent" button is pressed.
     - Set Percent: Changes the character's percent to the above value.
     - Reset Sets Percent: Toggles whether or not the character's percent will be changed on reset.
+    - OOS Action: The action CPU will take out of shield in Shield Break Mode.

 ### D-Pad Shortcuts
 - Pressing up on the d-pad will pause/unpause the game